reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

   auto: 0074-stack
 ---

-Apache Camel is an open source framework for integrating a wide variety of applications.
-It plays the role of a message oriented middleware (MoM) by taking a data payload (message) from a source system to a destination system with optional processing stages along the way.
-When using Camel to transport messages, we get to choose from a set of [Enterprise Integration Patterns (EIP)](https://www.enterpriseintegrationpatterns.com/patterns/messaging/toc.html) most suitable for our use case.
+Apache Camel is an lightweight integration framework with a consistent API and programming model for integrating a wide variety of applications.
+Camel implements most of the [Enterprise Integration Patterns (EIP)](https://www.enterpriseintegrationpatterns.com/patterns/messaging/toc.html) and provides a wide range of integration constructs which we can use for our integration needs.

-Integration in microservice architecture is a common problem which is best solved by applying one of the proven EIPs.
-Apache Camel provides implementations of most of the EIPs which we configure in our integration flows with DSLs.
+Apache Camel is also a good fit for microservice architectures where we need to communicate between different microservices, and other upstream and downstream systems like databases and messaging systems.

 In this article, we will look at using Apache Camel for building integration logic in microservice applications built with [Spring Boot](https://spring.io/projects/spring-boot)with the help of code examples.